-This scheme will dramatically improve the street scene and provide a smooth transition between the public realm improvements around Abbey Wood Station and the High Street section of Wilton Road.
+This scheme has already been implemented to provide a smooth transition between the public realm improvements around Abbey Wood Station (when completed in 2018) and the High Street section of Wilton Road.
 This will be achieved through:

 - New high specification York Stone footway paving